viprlab/viprlab.github.io/research.md

 ### Aesthetics-driven Stereo Retargeting and Recomposition
 {% include imagethumbnailblock.html url="/images/retarget.jpg" width="480px" padding="right" %}
 With the recent availability of stereoscopic displays such as 3D monitor, 3D television and stereo camera phone, there is an increasing need for stereo image retargeting and recomposition techniques.
 Image retargeting aims to resize an image to fit different aspect ratios and sizes while image recomposition attempts to computationally modify the composition of an image to mimic a professional photo.
 We investigate new aesthetic-driven methods for retargeting and recomposition for stereo image pairs.
 {: #proj-description}
 {% include clearfloat.html prevfloat="left" %}

+### Long-term Video Surveillance (LoViS)
+{% include imagethumbnailblock.html align="left" url="/images/lovis.png" width="120px" height="120px" padding="right" %}
+In a long-term period, video surveillance takes on a different perspective.
+Habitual behaviors of people or permanent changes to objects can be observed while anomalous "out-of-norm" variations can also be traced.
+We investigate how these variational patterns can be extracted over a long period of time to gain a high-level understanding of various factors at play.
+{: #proj-description}
+{% include clearfloat.html prevfloat="left" %}